TITLE: PRODUCTION CENTER ASSISTANT

-Assist the Production Center Supervisor with maintenance of Broadway At Music Circus facilities (including the Production Center and scenic shop) and the coordination of storage and transportation of facility and production elements such as scenic, property, and costume items.
+Assist the Production Center Coordinator with the maintenance of Broadway At Music Circus facilities and the coordination of storage and transportation of facility and production elements such as scenic, property, and costume items.

 - Assist with the maintenance and organization of storage at the Production Center and scenic shop, including scenic items, tools, hardware, and supplies.

-- Help to maintain clean and safe working environments at the scenic shop and Production Center by:
+- Help maintain clean and safe working environments at the scenic shop and Production Center by:

 - Emptying garbage cans into the dumpster

 - Keeping outdoor and indoor areas free of debris

 - Assist in the load-in and load-out of all Broadway At Music Circus productions and special events.